 Oral contraceptives, also known as Birth Control Pills, prevent pregnancy through several mechanisms, mainly by stopping ovulation.
 If no egg is released, there is nothing to be fertilized by sperm, and the woman cannot get pregnant.
 Pills are one of the most reliable contraceptive measures for women.

 The contraceptive injection is a shot that contains hormones that stop your body from releasing eggs and thickens the mucus at the cervix.
-You need one shot either once every month or once every three months from a healthcare provider.
+You once every three months from a healthcare provider.
 The way it works is similar to the pill, or the ring, except you don’t have to remember to take it every day or week, but it probably isn’t the best choice for those scared of needles.

 The female condom is a pouch that is used during intercourse to prevent pregnancy and reduce the risk of sexually transmitted diseases.
 It has flexible rings at each end.
 Just before vaginal intercourse, it is inserted deep into the vagina.
 The ring at the closed end holds the pouch in the vagina.
 The ring at the open end stays outside the vaginal opening during intercourse.
 And during anal intercourse, it is inserted into the anus.

 You will find instructions in the packet and you can also get advice about how to use a female condom from a sexual health professional.

 Remember: Avoid using a female condom at the same time as a male condom.
 This can cause friction and they will be more likely to split

 A contraceptive implant is a type of birth control mechanism.
 It is a small flexible tube measuring about 40mm in length which is inserted under the skin (typically in the upper arm) by a health care professional.
 The implant is among the most effective birth control methods.
 It prevents pregnancy for 5 years.